venuziano/high-performance-search-large-set-database/README.md

 Observation:
 The first initialization may take a few minutes due to the procedure that includes 20 million records in the book categories DB table.

-If the migrations don't run automatically, you can execute the following command:
+If the migrations don't run automatically, you can execute the following command inside the docker container:
 ```
 npx ts-node -r tsconfig-paths/register ./node_modules/typeorm/cli.js migration:run -d ./src/database/data.source.ts
 ```